 18th of July 2014

 We had breakfast in the car while we drove to a nearby trailhead to start a hike towards three well known (but in summer obviously less visited) mountainlakes.
 Around the first lake we could easily find several Western Toads and Sierran Treefrogs (Pseudacris sierra) while the last lake of the tour had an even bigger surprise for us.
-Long-toed Salamander (Ambystoma macrodactylum) was one of our main Orodela target species but searchsites at known locations earlier this trip didn't pay off.
-While I read in the car about which species we could encounter at Lassen Volcanic NP I saw it fell within the range of this beautiful mander.
+Long-toed Salamander (Ambystoma macrodactylum) was one of our main Urodela target species, but searchsites at known locations earlier this trip didn't pay off.
+While I was reading in the car about which species we could encounter at Lassen Volcanic NP, I saw it fell within the range of this beautiful mander.
 The drought quickly made us forget about finding one but still the thought lingered.
-We had a picknick (including hummingbird flying above our heads) and a swim and wanted to hike back to the car.
+We had a picknick (including hummingbirds flying above our heads) and a swim and wanted to hike back to the car.
 Many toads were hopping around with a thunderstorm approaching and I decided to flip some logs along the shore.
 Obviously a good choice because three pretty Long-toed Salamander were hiding underneath.
 Amazing!
 Then it was time to drive back to the coast again and to the urban jungle of Eureka where meth addict hobos welcomed us at motel 6.

 19th of July 2014